szabgab/rust-digger/README.md

 cd rust-digger
 ```

-Download the data from crates: (I think this is the only code that assumes some non-Rust tools) See issue #1 and #2
+Download the data from crates: (I think this is the only code that assumes some non-Rust tools) See issues [#1](https://github.com/szabgab/rust-digger/issues/1) and [#2](https://github.com/szabgab/rust-digger/issues/2)

 ```
 ./download.sh